Multilateral donors and international financial institutions

 Examples of recent partnerships

 Photo: Austrian Red Cross

-In 2022, we launched the Pilot Programmatic Partnership: an innovative and ambitious partnership with the European Union and many of our National Societies.
-The partnership is a new model for humanitarian action and will support communities worldwide to reduce their risks and be better prepared for disasters and health emergencies.
+In 2022, we launched the Programmatic Partnership: an innovative and ambitious partnership with the European Union and many of our National Societies.
+The partnership is a new model for humanitarian action and supports communities worldwide to reduce their risks and be better prepared for disasters and health emergencies.

 Throughout 2020, we launched several multimillion partnerships with the World Bank, Islamic Development Bank and European Commission to support various activities as part of our ongoing COVID-19 response.

 And since 2019, in partnership with the European Commission's Humanitarian Aid and Civil Protection Department (ECHO) and the Turkish Red Crescent, we've been providing cash assistance to more than 1.5 million refugees living in Türkiye though the Emergency Social Safety Net (ESSN) programme.
 The ESSN is the largest humanitarian programme in the history of the EU and the largest programme ever implemented by the IFRC.